grafana/grafana/docs/sources/plugins/developing/development.md

 When Grafana starts, it scans the plugin folders and mounts every folder that contains a plugin.json file unless the folder contains a subfolder named dist.
 In that case, Grafana mounts the dist folder instead.
-This makes it possible to have both built and src content in the same plugin git repo.
+This makes it possible to have both built and src content in the same plugin Git repo.

 ## Grafana Events